Last updated on April 17th, 2022 at 01:26 pm

 A full stomach makes a happy heart.
 So, what better way to end a lovely day than with yet another fantastic sunset?
 This time head to the splendid Armenistis Lighthouse on the north-western part of the island.
 The lighthouse was built in 1891 after a terrible ship accident claimed the lives of 11 people.
 Nowadays, the lighthouse stands on a beautiful spot overlooking the island of Tinos and the Aegean Sea and offers the opportunity to witness one of the most amazing sunsets on the Cyclades Islands.

-Day 3: Visit Delos Island and More Beach Time
+Day 3: Visit Delos Island & Spend More Beach Time

 No trip to Mykonos is complete without a visit to nearby Delos Island.
 This small island is home to one of the most important archaeological sites in Greece.
 With the exception of a handful of people who work at the archaeological site itself, the island is no longer inhabited.
 Delos Island boasts some of the most impressive remnants of Ancient Greece’s glorious past.